 An earthquake.
 A mystical realm.
 A sharp-tongued alien named Za.

-When twelve-year-old Katie is hurled into another world by an earthquake, she finds herself on an unexpected quest alongside Za — and a cast of characters unlike anything she’s encountered before: a shape-shifting tree spirit, a playful water god, and radiant nature beings who know more about belonging than she ever expected to find.
+When twelve-year-old Katie is hurled into another world by an earthquake, she finds herself on an unexpected quest alongside Za—and a shape-shifting tree spirit, a playful water god, and radiant nature beings who know more about belonging than she ever expected to find.

 A richly imagined fantasy rooted in the deep connections between all living things.
-For readers ages 8–12 who love adventure, magic, and stories that leave them thinking.
+For readers ages 10–14 who love adventure, magic, and the world just beyond this one.

 Awards & recognition